 This documentary film chronicles our 24-hour hackathon that focuses on a group of ethnically diverse teenagers using technology to try to solve socio-economic problems in their underserved communities.
 Read more here.

-This trailer documents our film, CodeBLUE, in partnership with Joseph Chopin and Chopin Productions.
-The film is about our expansion into ST. Louis.
+This video documents one of our youth Hackathons', CodeBLUE, in partnership with The Remix Project, Joseph Chopin and Chopin Productions.